fast01/divvyd/src/ripple/validators/README.md

 </tr>
 <tr>
   <td>Source</td>
   <td>A trusted source of validator descriptors.
-Examples: the rippled
+Examples: the divvyd
       configuration file, a local text file,  or a trusted URL such as https://ripple.com/validators.txt.
   </td></tr>